ibm-cloud-architecture/ibm-cloud-stencils/README.md

 Need to determine whether to provide vss files for Visio 2003-2013.

-Template files are screenshots and in process of being converted to templates in Visio.
+Template files are screenshots from other tools plus the reference architectures from Paul Bahr and in process of being converted to templates in Visio.